ProjPossibility/2015-USC-WBMG1/README.md

-Tic-Tac-Tow for people with disability
+Tic-Tac-Toe for people with disability